Honor's College

 Select one from the following capstone requirements (6 credits):

-• International Study Capstone: HON 451–International Study Foundations AND HON 452 - After Abroad: Research and Creative Activity, taken in conjunction with an approved international study experience.
+- International Study Capstone: HON 451–International Study Foundations AND HON 452 - After Abroad: Research and Creative Activity, taken in conjunction with an approved 3-credit international study abroad experience course.